BaltiApps/Pixelify-Google-Photos/README.md

 ### Steps to use:
 1. Install Magisk, [LSPosed](https://github.com/LSPosed/LSPosed).
-2. Install the apk of this app (available from releases page.)
+2. Install the apk of this app (available from [Releases](https://github.com/BaltiApps/Pixelify-Google-Photos/releases) page.)
 3. Open LSPosed app and enable the module.
 Google Photos will be automatically selected.
 4. Reboot.
 Enjoy.
 (If needed, you might need to clear data of Google Photos app).